Factorization, Supersymmetry, Coherent States and Classical Trajectories: A Toy Model

-In this paper, we devised a general method for the computation of the quantum trajectories of generalized coherent states in the supersymmetric context.
-Our approach was successfully applied to the harmonic oscillator.
-We then applied it to one of the simplest superpotentials whose coherent states are normalizable.
-We found for this specific case the timescale after which the classical and quantum trajectories begin having significant differences.
-Although technical difficulties arise, our approach can be used to analyze the product of the uncertainties in physical position and momentum operators and see how it evolves in view of the absolute bound given by the Heisenberg inequality. \\

 Some mathematical issues have not been addressed here.
-One of them is the convergence of the series obtained for the position operator mean value.
-This is a very difficult point since we do not have the explicit formula for the coefficient $\Omega_l$.
+One of them is the convergence of the series obtained for the mean value of the position operator.
+This is a very difficult point since we do not have an explicit, simple formula for the coefficient $\Omega_l$ for all $l$.
 But in principle, since the problem is well posed, the results should be meaningful.\\ The method we followed here gives the position as an analytic series in time.
 One has to sum a finite number of terms to obtain an approximation.
 Such a finite sum is polynomial.
-This explains why after some time the graph goes to infinity; this simply means we are out of the domain where the approximation is valid.\\

-The SUSY structure has been extensively used (see Eq.\eqref{eq17}, Eq.\eqref{eq18},Eq.\eqref{eq19}).
-This culminated in the recurrence formula of Eq.\eqref{eq22} which gives the nth contribution to the wave function.
-The superpotential $x(q)$ appears many times because it is the result of the commutation relations between the operators A and $A^\dag$ (Eq.\eqref{eq03a}).
-The coefficients $C_{m,n}$ are not easy to find analytically, even for simple superpotentials like the one we studied here.
+This explains why after some time the graph goes to infinity; this simply means we are out of the domain where the approximation is valid.
+The SUSY structure has been extensively used (see \eqref{eq17}, \eqref{eq18}, \eqref{eq19}).
+This culminated in the recurrence formula \eqref{eq22} which gives the $n^{th}$ contribution to the wave function.
+The superpotential $x(q)$ appears many times because it is the result of the commutation relation between the operators $\hat{A}$ and $\hat{A}^\dag$ (See \eqref{eq03a}).\\ The coefficients $C_{m,n}$ are not easy to find analytically, even for simple superpotentials like the one we studied here.
 We devised recipes which can tackle this successfully.
-This was the case of the saddle point approximation whose domain of validity was explicitly given. \\ It should be emphasized that the coherent states studied here were not constructed as superposition of the quantum energy eigenstates .
-So it does not make sense to question its normalisability.
-It is normalizable in the Heisenberg picture ; since the evolution operator which relates it to the Schr0dinger picture is unitary ; its time evolved equivalent has the same norm.
+This was the case with the saddle point approximation whose domain of validity was explicitly given.\\